nuneskris/nuneskris.github.io/_talks/Slowly-Changing-Dimensions.md

 * Adopt type2, as they are the most effiient unless business requirements dictate otherwise.
 I would still start with SCD2 as my first option.

-* Use bulk operations where possible to handle large volumes of data changes to efficiently handle Large Data Volumes:

 * For Dimensions which change very often (like the one I worked on and struggled), have a process to archive data which may not be needed.

+* Use bulk operations where possible to handle large volumes of data changes to efficiently handle Large Data Volumes.
+The below demo used spark on an ACID compliant table format Iceberg and this Lakehouses architecture makes life so simple.

 # Demo

+* Step1: Source the delta changes.
+* Step2: Get the difference in the data.
+This is done by Reading current data from Iceberg table and create aliases so that the column names dont conflict when we unioon changes and the updated current records.
+* Step3: Filter rows that have changed
+* Step4: Update the records in the current table which are impacted with the validity dates.
+* Step5: Union the new records with the updated current records

 ##set up
 We will be using the DataLakehouse use case which can be followed with.